joshuaonuegbu/skyGUARD/README.md

 This architecture allows for investigation of computationally intensive signal processing algorithms on the laptop platform while maintaining real-time data acquisition on the embedded system.

 The transmitter code is implemented in `pi_transmitter.py` on the Raspberry Pi, handling data acquisition and transmission, while the receiver and processing code is in `radar_dashboard.py` on the laptop, managing signal processing and visualization.

+### 1.4 Understanding I/Q Data

+In radar systems, I/Q data refers to the In-phase (I) and Quadrature (Q) components of the received signal.
+These components are obtained by mixing the received RF signal with local oscillator signals that are 90 degrees out of phase.
+This quadrature demodulation allows the representation of the signal in a complex form, where I represents the real part and Q the imaginary part.

+To understand I/Q data more deeply, consider how digital information is transmitted over the air or wire by modulating a sinusoidal carrier signal.
+There are three primary modulation methods: amplitude modulation (changing signal strength), frequency modulation (altering oscillation speed), and phase modulation (shifting the wave's starting point in its cycle). <mcreference link="https://www.reddit.com/r/RTLSDR/comments/183ht2x/comment/kaow3ef/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button" index="0">0</mcreference>

+These methods can be combined to encode more information efficiently.
+For instance, Quadrature Phase Shift Keying (QPSK) uses four phase shifts (e.g., 45°, 135°, 225°, 315°) to represent two bits per symbol (00, 01, 10, 11). <mcreference link="https://www.reddit.com/r/RTLSDR/comments/183ht2x/comment/kaow3ef/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button" index="0">0</mcreference>

+Decoding involves multiplying the received signal s(t) = sin(2πft + θ) by sin(2πft) and cos(2πft), then applying low-pass filtering to extract I ~ cos(θ) and Q ~ sin(θ).
+The original phase is recovered via θ = atan2(Q, I), mapping back to the encoded bits.
+This process is robust to noise due to filtering. <mcreference link="https://www.reddit.com/r/RTLSDR/comments/183ht2x/comment/kaow3ef/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button" index="0">0</mcreference>

+I/Q data is crucial for several reasons in modern radar processing:
+- **Phase Information Preservation:** It maintains both amplitude and phase information, essential for Doppler processing and velocity estimation.
+- **Direction of Motion Detection:** Enables determination of whether targets are approaching or receding.
+- **Advanced Signal Processing:** Facilitates techniques like beamforming, pulse compression, and micro-Doppler analysis.
+- **Noise Reduction and Filtering:** Allows for more effective implementation of filters and detection algorithms in the complex domain.

+Mathematically, a general modulated signal can be expressed as:

+\[ A(t) \cos(\omega t + \phi(t)) = I(t) \cos(\omega t) + Q(t) \sin(\omega t) \]

+Where:
+- \( I(t) = A(t) \cos(\phi(t)) \) is the in-phase component
+- \( Q(t) = A(t) \sin(\phi(t)) \) is the quadrature component

+This decomposition is fundamental to digital signal processing in radar systems, enabling the extraction of range, velocity, and angular information from received echoes.

 ---